Tharneshtharun69/Personal-Portfolio/README.md

 => BMI CALCULATOR WEBSITE

 and a button which acts as link to the live view of the websites and a button which acts as link to my Github profile which consists of more projects.

+# PUBLICATIONS
+In Publications section,you will be able to check out my publications in IEEE.
+An Enhanced Speech Emotion Recognition System using RNN compared with CNN.

 # CERTIFICATIONS
 In Certifications section, you will be able to find the certifications that I have done with GREAT LEARNING,HACKERRANK,CODE CHEF.